Vyral/base-template/_posts/2018-06-14-sellers-keep-an-eye-out-for-this-sneaky-scam.md

 {% include youtube.html %}

-Every seller wants to get top dollar for their home, but it is important not to let this aspiration get in the way of your better judgement. **Today I would like to go over a common appraisal scam that certain unscrupulous buyers have been employing lately.** To explain this scam, let me paint an example scenario for you.
+Every seller wants to get top dollar for their home, but it is important not to let this aspiration get in the way of your better judgment. **Today I would like to go over a common appraisal scam that certain unscrupulous buyers have been employing lately.** To explain this scam, let me paint an example scenario for you.

 Imagine you have a home with a market value between $780,000 and $820,000.
-You place this home on the market for a list price of $800,000, when a frustrated buyer comes along and makes an offer far above this figure—let’s say $900,000.
+You place this home on the market for a list price of $800,000, then a frustrated buyer comes along and makes an offer far above this figure—let’s say $900,000.
 Should you take this offer?

 {% include pullquote.html %}